delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

 ## Lab Exercises

 Perform these exercises when instructed by your Delphix Instructor.
+It is suggested that you use the latest version of the Windows MS SQL lab.
+This lab guide is designed for version 6.0.6 and on.

 ##  <a id="stroragetest"></a>Optional Advanced Exercise - Perform a Storage Performance Test through the CLI